testillano/h2agent/README.md

 #### Coverage

 Unit test coverage could be easily calculated executing the script `./tools/coverage.sh`.
-This script runs an image based in `./Dockerfile.coverage` which uses the `lcov` utility behind.
+This script builds and runs an image based in `./Dockerfile.coverage` which uses the `lcov` utility behind.
 Finally, a `firefox` instance is launched showing the coverage report where you could navigate the source tree to check the current status of the project.
 This stage is also executed as part of `h2agent` continuous integration (`github workflow`).

 ### Component test